 (c) in the Commonwealth-State adjacent area (except to the extent to which this Act is inconsistent with a Commonwealth law).

+Note:

-Notes: 1.
-As to the State’s capacity to legislate in respect of the State adjacent waters see the Coastal Waters (State Powers) Act 1980 of the Commonwealth section 5.
+1. As to the State’s capacity to legislate in respect of the State adjacent waters see the Coastal Waters (State Powers) Act 1980 of the Commonwealth section 5.

 2. As to the State’s capacity to legislate in respect of the Commonwealth-State adjacent area see the Petroleum (Submerged Lands) Act 1967 of the Commonwealth sections 9 and 140H (2).